-MENINGOCOCCAL POLYSACCHARIDE VACCINE (muh ning goh KOK kal vak SEEN) is a vaccine to protect from bacterial meningitis.
+MENINGOCOCCAL HAEMOPHILUS INFLUENZAE TYPE B CONJUGATE VACCINE (muh ning goh KOK kal hem OFF fil us in floo En zuh CON ju gate ed vak SEEN) is a vaccine to protect against bacterial meningitis and prevent infections of the Haemophilus bacteria.
 This vaccine does not contain live bacteria.
 It will not cause a meningitis.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.